mjdave/tui/README.md

 file.createDirectoriesIfNeededForFilePath(path) // equivalent to mkdir -p, creates the directories needed to contain the file at the given path

 math.pi //pi constant
-math.random(max)             // provides a floating point value between 0 and max (default 1.0)
-math.randomInt(max)          // provides an integer from 0 to (max - 1) with a default of 2.
+math.random(max, seedOrNil)    // provides a floating point value between 0 and max (default 1.0).
+Uses a random seed unless seedOrNil is provided math.randomInt(max, seedOrNil) // provides an integer from 0 to (max - 1) with a default of 2.
+Uses a random seed unless seedOrNil is provided math.sqrt(x) math.exp(x) math.log(x)
-math.sqrt(x)
-math.exp(x)
-math.log(x)